RoboticsIRL/workshops/workshop1/intro_to_linux.md

 The terminal is a graphical window that lets you interact with the *Shell*.

 *Side note:*
 We have installed *Terminator* and set it as the default terminal interface application.
 We have already installed this on the pre-configured VM, but you can install it also via instructions at the end of this tutorial.
+TODO: fill this

 The Shell is a textual (command line) interface to an operating systems applications and eventually the applications you will write.
 Every OS ships with a default shell; Powershell in Windows and the Bourne Again Shell (bash) on Linux/Mac platforms, which are similar in principal but have available to them different default commands for navigation and file manipulation.